-- (i) any other alarm deemed suitable in accordance with AS 1670.1 may be installed provided that smoke alarms are installed elsewhere in the sole-occupancy unit in accordance with Clause 3(c)(i); or - (ii) an alarm acknowledgement facility may be installed, except where the kitchen or other area is sprinklered, the alarms need not be installed in the kitchen or other areas likely to result in spurious signals.
+- (i) any other alarm deemed suitable in accordance with AS 1670.1 may be installed provided that smoke alarms are installed elsewhere in the sole-occupancy unit in accordance with Clause 3(c)(i) and 3(c)(ii) or - (ii) an alarm acknowledgement facility may be installed, except where the kitchen or other area is sprinklered, the alarms need not be installed in the kitchen or other areas likely to result in spurious signals.

-- (c) In a Class 2 or 3 building or Class 4 part of a building, smoke alarms must be installed- - (i) within each sole-occupancy unit, located on or near the ceiling in any storey- - (A) containing bedrooms- - (aa) between each part of the sole-occupancy unit containing bedrooms and the remainder of the sole-occupancy unit; and - (bb) where bedrooms are served by a hallway, in that hallway; and - (B) not containing any bedrooms, in egress paths; and - (ii) in a building not protected with a sprinkler system, in public corridors and other internal public spaces, located in accordance with the requirements for smoke detectors in AS 1670.1 and connected to activate a building occupant warning system in accordance with Clause 6; and - (d) In a Class 9a building, smoke alarms must be installed in every room, public corridor and other internal public spaces and- - (i) be located in accordance with the requirements for smoke detectors in AS 1670.1 and interconnected to provide a common alarm; and - (ii) have manual call points installed in evacuation routes so that no point on a floor is more than 30 m from a manual call point.
+- (c) In a Class 2 or 3 building or Class 4 part of a building, alarms must- - (i) be installed within each sole-occupancy unit, and located on or near the ceiling in any storey - (A) containing bedrooms- - (aa) between each part of the sole-occupancy unit containing bedrooms and the remainder of the sole-occupancy unit; and - (bb) where bedrooms are served by a hallway, in that hallway; and - (B) not containing any bedrooms, in egress paths; and - (ii) where there is more than one alarm installed within a sole-occupancy unit, be interconnected within that sole-occupancy unit; and - (iii) be installed in a building not protected with a sprinkler system, in public corridors and other internal public spaces, located in accordance with the requirements for smoke detectors in AS 1670.1 and connected to activate a building occupant warning system in accordance with Clause 6. - (d) In a Class 9a building, smoke alarms must be installed in every room, public corridor and other internal public spaces and- - (i) be located in accordance with the requirements for smoke detectors in AS 1670.1 and interconnected to provide a common alarm; and - (ii) have manual call points installed in evacuation routes so that no point on a floor is more than 30 m from a manual call point.